-The best, super-reliable solution is to have several wi-fi access points throughout the building - these are just wi-fi aerials, connected via ethernet cable back to the central router.
-The better access point systems are 'active' - in other words when you move about, the system hands your device over to the best aerial.
+The best, super-reliable solution is to have several wi-fi access points throughout the building - these are wi-fi aerials, connected via data cable back to a central router.
+The best access point systems are 'active' - or in other words when you move about, the system moves your device over to the best aerial.

-Depending on the size of the home, we sometimes need two, often three or four, and the most we've ever used on a residential project was seven.
+Depending on the size of the home, we sometimes need two, often three or four, and the most we've used on a residential project is seven.

 In older houses with high ceilings and beautiful historic plasterwork we don't want to chase cables between floors.
-Instead we can run outdoor grade Ethernet cables - concealed behind downpipes this is very low impact indeed.
-The other 'sneaky' solve for larger projects is a false drainpipe full of cables.
-A drainpipe is such a common sight, no-one even notices.
+Instead we can run outdoor grade Ethernet cables - concealed behind downpipes this is very low impact.
+On larger projects we can put in a false drainpipe to hide all the cables - such a common sight, no-one even notices.

-Sometimes you really can't run cables - although we'd always prefer to - and nowadays there are 'mesh' systems which talk to each other wirelessly as well as talking to your devices wirelessly.
+Sometimes you really can't run cables - although we'd always prefer to - and so nowadays there are 'mesh' systems which talk to each other wirelessly instead.

-Mesh networking isn't quite as good, as robust, or as fast - it can't be, because some of the available radio bandwidth is used up getting the points talking to each other.
-You will also need more aerials than with a wired system.
+However, mesh networking isn't quite as good, as robust, or as fast - it can't be, because some of the available radio bandwidth is used up getting the points talking to each other.
+You will also need more aerials in total.
 However if you really don't want to - or can't - touch the finish anywhere in your building then we're happy to help with this too.

-Our preferred mesh networking solutions are 'wired and wireless' - so if things don't work as well over mesh as we wanted, we have somewhere to go.
+Our preferred mesh solutions are 'wired and wireless' - so we have an option in case we need it.